Brunei entry requirements for United States passport holders

 Hotel booking or host invitation

-Have your hotel confirmation or a letter of invitation from your host ready.
-Officers rarely ask for it, but having it avoids delays.
+Have a hotel reservation or a letter of invitation from your host in Brunei.
+Officers rarely ask for it, but if you arrive without a clear place to stay, they may question your plans.

 Recommended